 If passed by the National Assembly, the proposed Amendment of the Newspaper Act would impose an obligation on online news service providers to pay compensation to news suppliers.
 It also provides for the establishment of a committee that would mediate disputes regarding payment of compensation by online news service providers and would have the authority to request submission of relevant materials.

-The rules are not expected to come into force before 2023 at the earliest, though, and their future is uncertain in light of the Government's recent exploration of self-regulation as an alternative to legislation (see Question 1).
+The rules are not expected to come into force imminently, though, and their future is uncertain in light of the Government's recent exploration of self-regulation as an alternative to legislation (see Question 1).